-The medicinal use of fenugreek seed to stimulate the appetite is documented at least since 1908 in the Indian Materia Medica: the powdered seeds are used to stimulate the appetite with the daily dosage of two tea-spoonfuls.
+The medicinal use of fenugreek seed to stimulate the appetite is documented at least since 1908 in the Indian Materia Medica: the powdered seeds are used to stimulate the appetite with the daily dosage of two teaspoonfuls.
 The same indication is included in Paris and Moyse (1967), with no posology.

-An internal use as adjuvant therapy in diabetes mellitus, anorexia, as an adjunct to a low fat diet in the treatment of mild to moderate hypercholesterolemia and an external use in case of furunculosis, ulcers and eczema are mentioned in the ESCOP Monograph.
+An internal use as adjuvant therapy in diabetes mellitus, anorexia, as an adjunct to a low-fat diet in the treatment of mild to moderate hypercholesterolemia and an external use in case of furunculosis, ulcers and eczema are mentioned in the ESCOP (European Scientific Cooperative on Phytotherapy) monograph.